 Supergirl will have its season two finale next week and the show’s Superman, played by Tyler Hoechlin, will be making a dramatic return.
-Hoechlin previously appeared as the Man of Steel and his Clark Kent persona in the first two episodes of the show’s sophomore season “The Adventures of Supergirl” and “The Last Children of Krypton”.
-With him appearing in the finale on May 22nd I felt like it was a good time to update my ranking of the top modern live action Superman actors.
-So up up and away:
+Hoechlin previously appeared as the Man of Steel and his Clark Kent persona in the first two episodes of the show’s sophomore season “The Adventures of Supergirl” and “The Last Children of Krypton.”
+With him appearing in the finale on May 22 I felt like it was a good time to update my ranking of the top modern live action Superman actors.
+So up, up and away:

 #6 Dean Cain, TV, Lois and Clark: The New Adventures of Superman (1993-1997)

 As a teenager I was super excited (no pun intended) to hear about a live-action Superman series.
-But then I watched it and wondered what was this soap opera nonsense.
+But then I watched Lois and Clark and wondered what was all this soap opera nonsense.

 The show unfortunately focused more on the relationship between Lois and Clark than the actual adventures of Superman.
 As a result Cain spent less time in the suit and we got more Melrose Place than Man of Steel.

-The stories were also a bit campy and silly and disappointing to anyone looking for comic book action.
+The stories were also a bit campy, silly and disappointing to anyone looking for comic book action.
 Cain was charming as Clark Kent and decent as Superman but he just did not get much chance to shine as a superhero.
-He has played Supergirl’s adoptive father on the TV series and it was nice seeing him back in the universe.
+He has played Supergirl’s adoptive father on the new TV series and it was nice seeing him back in the universe.

 #5 Tom Welling, TV, Smallville (2001-2011)

-Rant aside Welling did play a Clark Kent who had a costume and did super things.
+Rant aside, Welling did play a Clark Kent who (eventually) got a costume and did super things.
 And while I enjoyed the show I was not a great fan of Welling’s performance.
-He was always a bit too stiff and stick up his butt for my tastes, but characters like Allison Mack’s spunky Chloe Sullivan and Michael Rosenbaum as THE BEST Lex Luthor ever really lifted the series.
+He was always a bit too stiff and stick-up-his-butt for my tastes, but characters like Allison Mack’s spunky Chloe Sullivan and Michael Rosenbaum as THE BEST LEX LUTHOR EVER really lifted the series.

 #4 Brandon Routh, Film, Superman Returns (2006)

-At least Routh got another chance to play a superhero as the Atom in CW’s “Arrowverse” and is doing cool work in that role.
+At least Routh got another chance to play a superhero as the Atom in CW’s Arrowverse and has done cool work on Legends of Tomorrow.